gregorycrane/CrosbySchaeffer2.0/chaps/lesson11.md

 1. They suspected that the garrison would not guard the pass.
 2. The men from the country had the letters.
 3. The village was not friendly to the foreigners.
-4. On account of our<note>Use the article.</note> friendship we shall not break the truce.
+4. On account of our[note: Use the article.] friendship we shall not break the truce.
 5. Some were brave in deed, others in speech.